stumpapp/stump/.github/SECURITY.md

 ## Supported Versions

 Generally speaking, I try to only officially support the latest release.
-It isn't feasible for me to support multiple versions of Stump at a time, especially when considering the complex verison matrix between the server and client apps.
+It isn't feasible for me to support multiple versions of Stump at a time, especially when considering the complex version matrix between the server and client apps.

 I will provide support for older versions if a patch can be easily backported, but I won't make any promises.
 If you are running an older version of Stump, please try to update to the latest version to ensure you have the latest security patches and features.